This post may contain affiliate links. Read the full disclosure here.

 Is a plant dead if its leaves start turning brown?

-Not necessarily, but it is a sign that your plant is dying.
+Not necessarily, but it can be a sign that your plant is dying.
 Brown leaves usually indicate underwatering, but I’d advise checking with a moisture metre.
 If your plant is already wet then you’ll just be killing it faster.

 Brown leaves could also indicate sun damage, so check that your plant isn’t in full sun for a portion of the day.